Waymouth Street: The Grace Emily

 The Grace Emily played host to Adelaide Jazz Festival gigs in April 2023 and April 2024.

 In September 2023, the Grace Emily was one of seven independent music venues in South Australia to form the Independent Live Venues Alliance (ILVA), with funding from the state government through the Music Development Office.
 The other venues are: Jive and the Broadcast Bar in the city centre; inner-metro venues The Governor Hindmarsh and Wheatsheaf Hotel; along with the Semaphore Workers Club in Semaphore and the Murray Delta Juke Joint on the Fleurieu Peninsula.
 The group's first event was the four-day "Everyday Event", with 14 gigs hosted across the venues between 19 and October 2023.

+In August 2026 it was announced that the pub would be changing hands from 1 September, its owner of around 16 years Symon Jarowyj handing over to Kyle Landman (a member of punk band Young Offenders), Joe Wilkinson, and Shane Ettridge.